-Note: In practice, section 115 (5) of the General Regulation imposes a six month deadline for the submission of this report to the trustee in order that the trustee can comply with section 114 (1) of the General Regulation - submission of the trustee's and auditors' report to the MPFA.
+Note: In practice, section 115 (5) of the General Regulation imposes a six month deadline for the submission of this report to the trustee in order that the trustee can comply with section 114 (1) of the General Regulation - submission of the trustee's and auditors' auditor's report to the MPFA.

-Example 5 - report by the auditors of a service provider for submission to the trustee pursuant to section 74(5)(b) of the Mandatory Provident Fund Schemes (General) Regulation
+Example 5 - report by the auditorsauditor of a service provider for submission to the trustee pursuant to section 74(5)(b) of the Mandatory Provident Fund Schemes (General) Regulation

-REPORT BY THE AUDITORS

-TO THE DIRECTORS OF XYZ LIMITED ("Company") PURSUANT TO SECTION 74(5)(b) OF THE MANDATORY PROVIDENT FUND SCHEMES (GENERAL) REGULATION
+INDEPENDENT AUDITOR'S REPORT-BY THE AUDITORS TO THE DIRECTORS OF XYZ LIMITED ("Company") PURSUANT TO SECTION 74(5)(b) OF THE MANDATORY PROVIDENT FUND SCHEMES (GENERAL) REGULATION

-You have requested us to issue a report, pursuant to section 74(5)(b) of the Mandatory Provident Fund Schemes (General) Regulation ("General Regulation"), in respect of the Service Agreements made between the Company and ABC Trustee dated xx/yy/zzzz ("Service Agreements").
+You have requested us to issue a report, pursuant to section 74(5)(b) of the Mandatory Provident Fund Schemes (General) Regulation ( "General Regulation"), we have been requested to issue a report, in respect of the Service Agreements made between XYZ Limited ("the Company") and ABC Trustee dated xx/yy/zzzz[insert date here] ( "Service Agreements").

-Respective responsibilities of directors and auditors
+Respective responsibilities of directors and auditors auditor